iaincollins/icarus/README.md

 _ICARUS Terminal is an immersive, context-sensitive companion app and second screen interface for the game [Elite Dangerous](https://www.elitedangerous.com/)._

+ You can run ICARUS Terminal in a single window (or multiple windows/displays), or connect remotely from another computer, tablet, phone or other device or use it as an overlayed Window in VR.

 **ICARUS Terminal is currently in early access.**

 **[Download the latest preview release.](https://github.com/iaincollins/icarus/releases/latest)**